Sami Michael: Social and political outlook and activities

 For years Michael was a volunteer in the ERAN organization – an emotional/mental crisis hotline – Israel's only emotional first aid service provides a confidential 24-hour hotline, seven days a week, 365 days a year.
 Michael also lectures voluntarily in prisons to prisoners, both Jews and Arabs.

 In 1987 the Israeli High Court of Justice appointed Michael as arbitrator to decide on a matter of education and multiculturalism.
 The subject was widely covered in the press and his decision was a precedent in Israel which still stands.

-Michael is chairman of the council of AHI, the Council of Iraqi born Artists for encouragement of research, literature and art in Israel (Ramat-Gan).
+Michael was chairman of the council of AHI, the Council of Iraqi born Artists for encouragement of research, literature and art in Israel (Ramat-Gan).

 In the early 1990s, he was on the editorial staff of the Jewish Quarterly, published in London.

 In 1998, he was elected president of The Society for Solidarity between the People of Israel and the People of Iraq, a non-profit society founded by key public figures from cultural, academic and intellectual circles in Israeli society.
 The group, attracting much attention in Israel, the Arab world and elsewhere, stresses that a clear distinction ought to be made between the Iraqi oppressive regime and the Iraqi people, who have unjustifiably borne the horrifying consequences of the ongoing conflict in the region.
 The request of the group, however, to be registered as an official non-profit organization was denied by the Interior Ministry's registrar, claiming that Israeli law forbids “contact with 'enemy states'.”
 In April 2003 the founders reestablished the Society.
 Michael was reelected as its president.
 In the same year after the fall of Saddam Hussein's regime, Michael was invited to join the group of composers of the new Iraqi constitution.
 As he did not reside in Iraq nor had he for many years, he felt that it would not be right.
 He did however have one request which was to insert one important clause: the defense of minorities.

-Michael has close relations with many Iraqis, both in Iraq and throughout the world.
+Michael had close relations with many Iraqis, both in Iraq and throughout the world.
 His novel Aida (2008) is set in Iraq in the days of Saddam Hussein.
 Friends from Iraq sent him up-to-date pictures of the country so that Michael could see the Iraq of today.
 He wrote thereon in the acknowledgements of the novel: "I will not forget the good people who extended me their help which was priceless, but I am not able to mention their names as it may put them in danger, amongst them university professors businessmen and women and journalists who risked their freedom to help, and where one of whom was actually arrested for this literary mission."